learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 You'll need to create a new component within the `pages` folder for our `ErrorPage`.
-This page should display our `NavBar` component, along with the text `Oops!
-Looks like something went wrong.` in an `h1`.
+This page should display our `NavBar` component, along with the text "Oops!
+Looks like something went wrong." in an `<h1>`.

 > Note: Even when all of your tests are passing, you will see a `console.warn`
-> message indicating that the route the test file is using - `bad-route` -
+> message indicating that the route the test file is using — `bad-route` —
 > doesn't match any routes.

 ## Resources